 Beech Lodge and Oak Lodge, which have been equipped with technology to aid care, provide a safe, comfortable and above all homely environment.

 Our aim is to provide a care home that offers support and stimulation to help people maximise their potential physical, intellectual, emotional and social capacity within an individual person-centred care plan.
 The people we support have the right to live as normal a life as possible and to have the respect of those who support them.

 The friendly and homely atmosphere we have created at both Beech Lodge and Oak Lodge ensures that the people we support are able to continue their lifestyle with personal privacy and dignity.

-The homes combine to comprise two wings of ten bedrooms and Oak Lodge comprises of ten bedrooms, all with en-suite facilities and provide specialist nursing care for people with learning and/or physical disabilities aged 18 to 65.
+Beech Lodge comprises of two wings of ten bedrooms and Oak Lodge comprises of ten bedrooms, all with en-suite facilities.
+The lodges provide specialist nursing care for people with learning and/or physical disabilities aged 18 to 65.

 - Experienced staff team